Deddy Corbuzier: Career

-Deddy's fame comes not only because of his profession as an actor but also due to his well-known performances in Indonesia's entertainment industry.
-In addition to performing in numerous magic shows and hosting magic-related talk shows on various television networks, Deddy has appeared in several TV and print advertisements.
+In addition to performing in magic shows and hosting magic-related talk shows on television, Deddy has appeared in several TV and print advertisements.
 He has also made guest appearances in several soap operas.
-His fame is sustained by his skills in enchanting the audience watching his act.
-Deddy often showcased magic tricks that present high risk.
 Although he is known as a magician, he prefers to be called a mentalist.

 In mid-2013, Deddy "invented" his diet technique which he named "OCD" or "Obsessive Corbuzier Diet".
 This technique is based on Intermittent Fasting combined with HIIT (High Intensity Interval Training).
-Even though this is not a new technique, it was well known in Indonesia due to Deddy's successful body transformation from low-fat content into muscles.
-Deddy also published a website and an electronic book talking about his transformation.
+Deddy set up a website and published an electronic book talking about his own body changes.

-Deddy is now actively growing his YouTube Channel.
-He posts videos from his podcast Close the Door which contains conversations on the recent news in Indonesia.
-Deddy is known to invite interesting guest stars such as Novel Baswedan, Taufik Hidayat, and Syeikh Ali Jaber.
+Deddy has a YouTube Channel.
+He posts videos from his podcast Close the Door which contains conversations about news in Indonesia.
+He invites guest stars such as Novel Baswedan, Taufik Hidayat, and Syeikh Ali Jaber.

 He was appointed as the ambassador for the Ministry of Defense's Reserve Component Program on 13 October 2021.
 For his work with the Ministry in promoting the program, Minister of Defense Prabowo Subianto, appointed him as Brevet Lieutenant Colonel on 9 December 2022.
 His appointment was approved by Commander of the Indonesian Armed Forces General Andika Perkasa and Commander of the Indonesian Army General Dudung Abdurrachman.

 As ambassador of the Reserve Component, he was subordinate to Directorate General III (Defense Potentials) of the Ministry of Defense.
 In Prabowo administration's Ministry of Defense, he is appointed as Special Staff to the Minister on Social Communication and Public Affairs, reporting directly to the defense minister Sjafrie Sjamsoeddin.
 Despite the appointment, his brevet rank still retained.

 Personal life

 Corbuzier was married to Kalina Ocktaranny from 2005 to 2013.
-They welcomed a son, Azkanio Nikola Corbuzier, in 2006.
-In January 2013, their divorce was finalized after six months of legal proceedings.
+They had a son.
+In 2013, their divorce was finalized.

-In August 2022, Corbuzier adopted a 13-year-old ballerina Nada Tarina Putri, whom they met in a talent search show, Indonesia Mencari Bakat.
-In the same year, Deddy Corbuzier married Sabrina Chairunnisa.